katunopolis/vibe-faveo/project-structure.md

 3. Clear config and cache when encountering facade-related issues
 4. Use Docker Compose for local development environment
 5. Be aware of the ambiguous class resolution warnings (they're expected)
+6. Test your changes locally before deploying to Railway

 ## Deployment
 The project is configured for deployment on Railway with the following considerations:
-- Environment variables must be properly set
+- Environment variables must be properly set in the Railway dashboard:
-- Database migrations must be run
-- Storage permissions must be configured
-- Cache must be cleared after deployment
+  - DB_HOST, DB_DATABASE, DB_USERNAME, DB_PASSWORD (for database connection)
+  - APP_URL (for application URL)
+  - PORT (automatically provided by Railway)
+- The health check path should be set to `/public/health.php` in Railway
+- The bootstrap script will automatically configure Apache to use the correct port
+- If you encounter persistent issues, check Railway logs for specific error messages

 ## Testing
 - Unit tests should be run before deployment